1981 Caesars Palace Grand Prix: The setting

 This was the third year in succession that the United States hosted the final round of the World Championship.
 This time, however, it took place in Las Vegas, instead of Watkins Glen in upstate New York: after twenty years on the Grand Prix schedule, the organizers at Watkins Glen were unable to fulfill financial obligations for 1981.

 The track, created on the parking lot of the Caesars Palace hotel, had a smooth surface and provided speeds averaging over 160 km/h or 100 mph, as well as plenty of overtaking opportunities.
-Unusually, however, its direction was counter-clockwise, which strained the drivers' necks.
+Unusually, however, its direction was counter-clockwise, which strained the drivers' necks, which were accustomed to the more common clockwise circuits.
 This, together with the desert heat, meant that the drivers' endurance would be tested in the extreme all weekend.
 Even in practice, Piquet suffered noticeably and became physically sick; he later got a 90-minute massage from Sugar Ray Leonard's masseur to help sort out his troubled back and "Las Vegas neck".

 Qualifying

 The Williams drivers, Alan Jones and Reutemann, were fastest from the start of the first practice with points leader Reutemann the faster of the two.
 Later, Jones became the only other driver to break 1:18 in qualifying, and the starting front row was all Williams.
 Reutemann was not expecting any help winning the Championship from teammate Jones, who explained, "I don't see how I can help him; I would not go holding up people as I am a member of the British Commonwealth (Australia, specifically) and I would consider that unsporting."
+Jones may have held animosity toward Reutemann from earlier in the season, when Reutemann (whom team principal Frank Williams insisted was hired with knowledge that he was a firm #2 driver to Jones) ignored team orders to let Jones pass and won races for himself.